jnowak90/LocalMorphQ/README.md

 This will generate the processed output files required for figure reproduction.

 To replicate the data provided in the study, first download the data from Dryad and save in the data/ folder.
+Copy the config files into the config/ folder.

 Then, use:
 ```bash